What Is an MPD File? Complete Guide to DASH MPD Manifests (2026)

 - Require DRM protection

-MPD files are ideal for professional video delivery.
+MPD-based streaming is ideal for scalable, professional video delivery.

 - Low-latency DASH

-They will remain a core part of streaming infrastructure.
+MPD files will remain a core component of streaming infrastructure for years to come.